-CES has \$300.0 million in principal amount of senior notes outstanding (the Senior Notes).
-The Senior Notes bear interest at a rate of 7.375% and are due April 17, 2020.
-Interest is payable on the Senior Notes semi-annually on April 17th and October 17th.
-The Senior Notes are unsecured, ranking equal in right of payment to all existing and future unsecured indebtedness, and have been guaranteed by the Corporation's current and future subsidiaries.
+The 6.375% Senior Notes contain certain early redemption options, whereby the Corporation can choose to redeem all of or a portion of the notes at various redemption prices, which include the principal amount plus any accrued and unpaid interest to the applicable redemption date.
+The Corporation has the ability to redeem all of its outstanding 6.375% Senior Notes on or after October 21, 2020.
+Interest is payable on the 6.375% Senior Notes semi-annually on April 21 and October 21.
+The 6.375% Senior Notes are unsecured, ranking equal in right of payment to all existing and future unsecured indebtedness, and have been guaranteed by the Corporation's current and future subsidiaries.
+Certain restrictions exist relating to items such as making restricted payments and incurring additional debt.